Daniëlle van de Donk: 2015–2021: Arsenal

-2021–present: Olympique Lyonnais
+2021–2025: Lyon

-In June 2021, Olympique Lyonnais announced they had signed Van de Donk to a two-year contract.
+In June 2021, Lyon announced they had signed Van de Donk to a two-year contract.
 On 5 September 2021, she made her league debut for Lyon against Saint-Étienne.
+Home against VfL Wolfsburg in the 2024–25 Champions League, Van de Donk scored in the 81st minute, making the final score 1–0.

+2025–: London City Lionesses

+On 20 June 2025, the London City Lionesses announced Van de Donk joining the club on free transfer from Lyon.
+London City Lionesses had been competing in the England's second-highest tier competition, Women's Championship, and having won the competition in 2024–25, they were promoted to the top tier, the Women's Super League.
+The club became the first independent women's team (not affiliated with a men's team) to compete in WSL.
+It is owned by Michele Kang, the same owner of Lyon, who had projected to recruit high-profile players.
+Van de Donk became the first signing after the club's promotion to WSL.

 International career

 At the age of 19, Van de Donk made her debut for the Netherlands national team in a match against Mexico on 15 December 2010 at the 2010 City of São Paulo Tournament.
 She scored her first official international goal in the 2013 European Championship qualifiers against Serbia.

-In June 2013, Dutch national team coach Roger Reijners selected Van de Donk for the Netherlands squad for UEFA Women's Euro 2013 in Sweden.
+In June 2013, Dutch national team coach Roger Reijners selected Van de Donk for the Netherlands squad for UEFA Euro 2013 in Sweden.
 The Netherlands squad lost all three of their group stage matches and did not advance at the tournament.

-Van de Donk competed at the 2015 FIFA Women's World Cup in Canada under the direction of Reijners.
+Van de Donk competed at the 2015 FIFA World Cup in Canada under the direction of Reijners.
 After finishing third in Group A and placing second in the ranking of third place teams, the Netherlands advanced to the knockout round where they faced 2011 champions, Japan and lost 2–1.

-On 14 June 2017, Van de Donk was selected as part of the Dutch squad for UEFA Women's Euro 2017 on home soil.
+On 14 June 2017, Van de Donk was selected as part of the Dutch squad for UEFA Euro 2017 on home soil.
 She went on to play an integral part in the tournament.
 In the semi-finals, she scored against England in a 3–0 win for the Dutch.
 Van de Donk also played in the final against Denmark, where her creative presence helped the Netherlands come away with a victory.
 After the tournament, the team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.